-An example of a working group is a regular convening of organisations across a sector-specific steel supply chain to tackle barriers to action.
+An example of a working group, is a regular convening of organisations across a sector-specific steel supply chain to tackle barriers to action e.g. the Construction & Property sector.
 Wider topics may also include consideration of efficient design practices, and the shift towards the circular economy.
 We recognise that whilst the SteelZero commitment focuses on the decarbonisation of crude steel production, there is great scope to address broader ESG issues associated with the steel supply chain, and SteelZero will establish a working group to consider how to implement effective policies to address broader ESG issues as part of steel procurement, in consultation with its members.